anupama-sinha/anupama-notes/react-js.md

 ### Babel
 * Transpiler which helps in transpiling newer future browser versions(ES2017,etc) to older browser version(ES5)
 * Its Not a compiler(Java -> Bytecode) as it converts one language to another
+* Used as devDependency since we don't need this in Production environment.
+Since webpack will help us in create bundle.js

 ### Nodemon
 * Automatically Refreshes code
+* Used as devDependency as above